 I went into the GP surgery to discuss the Atos form.
 My GP's words were, 'Gillian, what a waste of time!'.
-The Atos form just basically replicates everything in my GP's letter and she just had to re-write everything onto their offical form.
+The Atos form just basically replicates everything in my GP's letter and she just had to re-write everything onto their official form.

-Surely it would have made much more sense to enclose a couple of these forms in my orginal application pack so I could hand them to my GP and / or rheumatology team to complete?
+Surely it would have made much more sense to enclose a couple of these forms in my original application pack so I could hand them to my GP and / or rheumatology team to complete?
 Sending the forms out after my GP has taken the time and trouble to write a letter is just wasting her time.